 These professionals are trained to understand the mindset of children.
 They give children emotional support while also identifying, reframing, and treating the issues and psychological distress the children suffer from.

-Goals Of Every Child Counseling Session
+Goals Of Every Child Therapy Session

 Every session in child counseling circles around achieving specific goals.
 These situation-specific goals are summarized into five, namely: